Skip to main content

 • Hide Versions — do not display versions, only the last published version of the file is available for download.

-To the right of the Files list, the correspondence in the task forum is displayed in the form of a text message feed.
+On the right side of the window, there is the correspondence in the task forum in the form of a text message feed.
 You can use the Send message button to send a text message to the task forum and attach files to it if necessary.

 Note